Salzgitter (ETR:SZG) Given a €32.00 Price Target by Nord/LB Analysts

-Salzgitter (ETR:SZG) has been assigned a €32.00 ($37.65) price objective by stock analysts at Nord/LB in a note issued to investors on Tuesday, Borsen Zeitung reports.
-The firm presently has a “buy” rating on the stock.
-Nord/LB’s price target would suggest a potential upside of 19.76% from the company’s previous close.
+Nord/LB set a €32.00 ($37.65) target price on Salzgitter (ETR:SZG) in a report released on Tuesday morning, Borsen Zeitung reports.
+The firm currently has a buy rating on the stock.

 Salzgitter AG, together with its subsidiaries, engages in steel and technology businesses worldwide.
 It operates through five segments: Strip Steel, Plate/Section Steel, Mannesmann, Trading, and Technology.
 The Strip Steel segment manufactures branded and special steels, such as hot-rolled strip steel and steel sheets, sections, tailored blanks, and components for the construction industry.